orbeon/orbeon-forms-doc/form-runner/component/captcha.md

     value="fr:friendly-captcha"/>
 ```

-You must the set keys, which you obtain by signing up with [Friendly Captcha](https://friendlycaptcha.com/) and following their [documentation](https://docs.friendlycaptcha.com/).
+You must configure keys, which you obtain by signing up with [Friendly Captcha](https://friendlycaptcha.com/) and following their [documentation](https://docs.friendlycaptcha.com/).

 The public key (or application, or "site key") is set with: